drewletcher/text-data-parser/README.md

 ### TextDataParser

 TextDataParser given a Text document will output an array of arrays (rows).
 Additionally, use the streaming classes TextDataReader and RowAsObjectTransform transform to convert the arrays to Javascript objects.
-With default settings TextDataParser will output rows in __all__ TABLE found in the document.
-Using [TextDataParser Options](#text-data-parser-options) `heading` or `id` the parser can filter content to retrieve the desired data TABLE in the document.
+With default settings TextDataParser will parse .csv files.
+Using [TextDataParser Options]

-TextDataParser only works on a certain subset of Text documents specifically those that contain some TABLE elements and NOT other table like grid elements.
-The parser uses [isaacs/sax-js](https://github.com/isaacs/sax-js) library to transform Text table elements into rows of cells.

 Rows and Cells terminology is used instead of Rows and Columns because the content in a Text document flows rather than strict rows/columns of database query results.
 Some rows may have more cells than other rows.
 For example a heading or description paragraph will be a row (array) with one cell (string).
 See [Notes](#notes) below.